Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Net circular polarisation

 We use the Pythia8 software \cite{Sjostrand:2006za,Sjostrand:2007gs,Sjostrand:2014zea} to simulate the nature and energy of the particles produced by the $pp$ and $p\gamma$ collisions.
 The photon spectra on which we base our conclusions are obtained in a 3-steps procedure summarised below.

 \begin{enumerate} \item All the products of the collisions -- except for neutrons, charged pions, charged kaons and muons -- are allowed to decay.
-This is achieved by artificially setting the distance parameter in Pythia (which in the LHC context represents the distance between the ``detector'' and the collision) to $10^{18}$ mm\footnote{For consistency, we checked that the photons thus obtained were produced by parity conserving processes.}.
+This is achieved by artificially setting the distance parameter in Pythia (which in the LHC context represents the distance between the ``detector'' and the collision) to $10^{18}$ mm\footnote{For consistency, we checked that the photons thus obtained were produced by parity conserving processes.} since the observation is expected to happen very far from the interaction point in astrophysics, contrary to colliders.
+This parameter should also be changed if interactions of CR in the atmosphere are considered instead.

 \item The neutron, charged pion, and muon decays are computed using the MadGraph5\_aMC@NLO \cite{Alwall:2011uj,Alwall:2014hca}.
 The pions and muons produced by the decay of the kaons are then added to their respective spectra.